 According to an article on MarketWatch, there were 78,500 real estate appraisers working in the US in 2015.
 This is down a full 20% from 2007.
 A big part of this change can be attributed to an aging population of appraisers.
 According to data cited in the article, 62% of all appraisers are 51 or older, rapidly approaching retirement age.
 Meanwhile, only 13% are 35 or younger.
 That may mean that there will soon be a need for more qualified appraisers.

 Another reason that the population of appraisers is shrinking is the increased training and qualifications needed to become a real estate appraiser today.
 Before the 1990s, a real estate license was generally all that was required to become a real estate appraiser.
 As you learned in this article, becoming a real estate appraiser requires more time, education, and effort these days.
 But if you’re willing to work hard and have an analytical mind, the hard work can pay off.

 The Bottom Line

 A career as a real estate appraiser can be a financially rewarding and fulfilling path for people who are willing to put in the time and effort to train for it.
 Quality education and mentorship are key factors for future success so must be chosen with great care.

 Ready to get started?
-We recommend Kaplan’s appraisal education program, which offers courses online and in-person.
-Click here to visit Kaplan and start your path to becoming a licensed real estate appraiser.
+We recommend Brightwood’s appraisal education program, which offers courses online and in-person.
+Click here to visit Brightwood and start your path to becoming a licensed real estate appraiser.